-- Download the mysql.py file from our GitHub repository.
+Download the mysql_monitoring.py and mysql_monitoring.cfg file from our GitHub repository.

 View Data in the Site24x7 Web Client

-- Log in to Site24x7 and go to Server > Plugins > Name of Plugin Monitor.
+- Log in to Site24x7 and go to Server > Plugins > click on the plugin monitor.

 - You will be able to view the performance charts on the various metrics for your MySQL server.